Delivery control when interfaces start to drift

 - Governance should shorten decision cycles, not add reporting weight.

-- Recovery begins when execution rhythm becomes visible and enforceable again.
+- Delivery rhythm must become visible and enforceable again.

 Project Delivery Reinforcement